razzius/fish-functions/README.md

 </h3>

 Test if `$file` exists.
-Follows the same semantics as `test -e`, namely that both files and directories count as existing.
+Both files and directories count as existing.

+Even if [your filesystem is case-insensitive](https://razzi.abuissa.net/2026/02/12/are-case-insensitive-file-systems-case-insensitive/), it attempts to do a case-sensitive match using `find`.

 <h3 id="is-dir">